Introduction to plotscaper

 These don’t really make sense to use while writing a schema - if you

-to add it to the recipe.
+which adds it to the recipe.
 However, they do make sense when

 interacting with a scene inside a running R session.
 Perhaps you found